bloxstreet/support/guides/training-guide.md

 **Trainer:** *During this training, I will be teaching you the basics that every Low Rank should know.
 I will also be providing important information for your success.*

 **Trainer:** *If you need to go AFK for any reason, please make sure to tell me.
-Failure to do so, will result in a removal from the server.*
+Failure to do so will result in a removal from the server.*

 **Trainer:** *If I happen to disconnect, please wait until I rejoin.
 Do NOT move to a different station.*